 Below, you see two slides with exactly the same copy.
 One's got no visual hierarchy applied.
-The other one uses simple color and typography (that you'll learn more about later) to apply visual weight to certain content.
+The other one uses simple color and typography.
+You'll learn more about later.
+It is used to apply visual weight.

-Remember that by design some content will appear more important than other content if you apply visual hierarchy correctly.
+Remember, some content will appear more important than other content.
+That's correct use of visual hierarchy.
 This is a principle you should use to your advantage.
 Ask yourself what needs to stand out in your presentation.

 You're giving a financial presentation.
 You want your audience to recall that the third quarter performed poorly and why.

 It's unrealistic is to believe your audience will recall exact data.
-A presentation gives a lot of information in a short time span, and unfortunately the attention of people is quite brief.
+A presentation gives a lot of information in a short time span.
+Unfortunately, the attention of people is quite brief.
 Focus on key messages and use visual hierarchy to make those ideas stick out.

 2. Slide Layout Design

 The trick is to understand what the most important message is.
 Through PowerPoint design principles, that this will be the content that people remember.

 This goes further than just designing one slide.
 For example, you might have a few slides in a row about the same topic.
 But the final slide with the conclusion could be the slide to add that extra visual weight.
 For example, by adding an image for the first time or making the text bigger as usual.
 This is applying visual hierarchy to your slide layouts as well.

 One of the most effective presentation design tricks to apply is that less is more, in most cases.
 When you've got key statistics, the following method helps: